neuromorphs/NIRTorch/README.md

 ## Acknowledgements
-If you use NIR torch in your work, please cite the [our work in Nature Communications](https://www.nature.com/articles/s41467-024-52259-9)
+If you use NIRTorch in your work, please cite the [our work in Nature Communications](https://www.nature.com/articles/s41467-024-52259-9)

 ```
 article{NIR2024,